anthonyjmartinez/pareto_gen/README.md

 # pareto_gen

+# Unmaintained Project

+All of the components on which this was originally built have implemented numerous changes since I started with this.
+While the general approach likely still works, or can be made to work, I'd proceed with caution before using this to generate anything that could get you fired.

 ## Pareto Chart Generator (Python / Pandas / Bokeh)

 ### Goals:

 - Accept a Pandas DataFrame
 - Bin the contained data on a user specified field
   - Default to 4 bins, but allow user defined bins to be passed on to pd.cut